Trying to find a fantastic, unspoiled place to visit is tougher than you might think.

 The Galápagos Islands are a place of great historical significance, as they provided the inspiration for Charles Darwin’s “Origin of the Species.”

-UNESCO describes the 19 islands that make up the Galápagos Islands — and the marine reserve around it — as a “living museum and showcase of evolution.”
-They remain home to a tremendously diverse array of creatures, including the Galápagos tortoise.
+UNESCO describes the 19 islands that make up the Galápagos Islands chain — and the marine reserve around it — as a “living museum and showcase of evolution.”
+The archipelago off Ecuador’s Pacific coast remains home to a tremendously diverse array of creatures, including the Galápagos tortoise.

 The Lagoons of New Caledonia make up one of the three most extensive coral reef systems in the world, according to UNESCO.
 The organization describes it as “the world’s most diverse concentration of reef structures, with an exceptional diversity of coral and fish species and a continuum of habitats from mangroves to seagrasses and a wide range of reef forms.”